 The benefits described in your booklet-certificate (Booklet) are provided under a group insurance policy (Policy) issued by the Hartford Life and Accident Insurance Company (Insurance Company) and are subject to the Policy's terms and conditions.
-The Policy is incorporated into, and forms a part of, the Plan.
+The Policy and Booklet are incorporated into, and form a part of, the Plan.
 The Plan has designated and named the Insurance Company as the claims fiduciary for benefits provided under the Policy.
-The Plan has granted the Insurance Company full discretion and authority to determine eligibility for benefits and to construe and interpret all terms and provisions of the Policy.
+The Plan has granted the Insurance Company full discretion and authority to determine eligibility for benefits and to construe and interpret all terms and provisions of the Policy, to the extent permitted by applicable state law.